jimdavis1/iSENTRY/PATRIC_Metadata/README.md

 # MetaData Cleanup Work, last updated 3-2020

-This repo contains the up to date metadata cleanup work that has been done for the iSENTRY project using the data from PATRIC.
+This repo contains the up to date metadata curation work that has been done for the iSENTRY project using the data from PATRIC.

-The objective of this work is to build clean metadata fields that describe bacterial pathogens and non pathogens for use in machine learning and other algorithmic forms of prediction.
+The objective of this project is to build clean metadata fields that describe bacterial pathogens and non pathogens for use in machine learning and other algorithmic forms of prediction.

 PATRIC contains genomes and metadata from GenBank and other sources, including the literature and data for genomes assembled from SRA.

-The following SOLR fields  relate to pathogenicity, have the most data, and are likely to be most predictive:
+The following fields relate to pathogenicity in the PATRIC SOLR schema, have the most data, and are likely to be most predictive:

 * host name
 * body sample site